5 Best Vispring Mattresses In The UK 2025

 Pros:

-- Entry level models are not as expense as you might imagine
+• Entry level models are not as expense as you might imagine (£1300 for a double).

 Cons:

-1. Vispring Chiswick Pocket Sprung Mattress – medium or firm tension – £1499
+1. Vispring Elite Pocket Sprung Mattress – soft, medium or firm – £1359

 A well sprung mattress

-As with all Vispring mattresses it is made with pocket springs.
-Some cheap and nasty mattresses use ‘open coil’ mattresses which wobble around and aren’t as supportive.
+As with all Vispring mattresses, the Elite is made with pocket springs.
+Some cheap and nasty mattresses use ‘open coil’ mattresses that wobble around and aren’t as supportive.
 A company like Vispring wouldn’t touch them with a barge pole.
 I wouldn’t be surprised if they employ security staff to keep open coil springs away from the factory.

-This model has 1200 springs on the king size model (which was also the case with the Vispring Plymouth, which has been discontinued).
+This model has 1326 springs on the king size model.
 Generally you want at least 1000 springs on a high quality mattress and somewhere nearer to 2000 if you’re much heavier than average.
 This model will provide plenty of support for most people.

 Double-sided delight

 Other good signs are that it’s double sided so you can flip it over to extend its life a bit.
 It also has something called hand-side stitching.
-That means it is strong right to the edges so won’t collapse if you sit on the edge.
+That means it is strong right to the edges so won’t collapse whilst you are putting your socks on.

 Softer than average

-The main difference is that the Vispring Elite is available as a soft, medium, firm or extra firm mattress.
-By comparison, the Vispring Chiswick is only available in medium and firm versions.
+One big plus about the Vispring Elite is that it is available as a soft, medium or firm mattress.
+By comparison, the Vispring Chiswick (sold exclusively by John Lewis) is only available in medium and firm versions.

 A softer mattress is more suited for lighter people.
 The official Vispring guide suggests that their soft mattresses are ideal for people who weigh less than 11 stone.
 Also bear in mind that side sleepers need softer mattresses than people who sleep on their back or front.